Dan Fisher (volleyball): Concordia Irvine

 Fisher's first collegiate head coach job took him to Concordia University Irvine, where he led the team to two straight appearances in the NAIA National Championship match, winning the title in 2012.
 In his two years at Concordia, his teams went undefeated in conference play and had an overall 75–2 record.

 His first season performance captured the attention of the volleyball community.
 The following summer, Hugh McCutcheon invited him to serve as an assistant with Team USA at the 2012 Pan American Cup, where he also coached alongside Hall of Fame coach Mike Hebert.
-After helping Team USA to a gold medal in the tournament, Hebert pulled Fisher aside and said he would put a good word in for him if he ever decided to try to go for a coaching job in a NCAA Division I school.
+After helping Team USA to a gold medal in the tournament, Hebert pulled Fisher aside and said he would put a good word in for him if he ever decided to try to go for a coaching job in an NCAA Division I school.
 After leading Concordia to the NAIA National Championship in 2012, Division I interest quickly started to build in Fisher.